We reveal the biggest and best 3D movies coming to screens this year, from animation to sci-fi and beyond.

 06. Smurfs 2

-The sequel to 2011's The Smurfs, Smurfs 2 is based on the comic book series created by the Belgian comics artist Peyo.
+The sequel to one of 2011's biggest 3D movies, The Smurfs, Smurfs 2 is based on the comic book series created by the Belgian comics artist Peyo.
 Whilst the storyline is strictly family-friendly, the 3D animation work is seriously impressive.
 Directed by Raja Gosnell (Scooby-Doo, Mrs. Doubtfire), Sony Pictures Imageworks are taking on most of the special effects.

 Rob Engle worked as the 3D visual effects supervisor and rightly so, as he has previously worked on the likes of The Amazing Spider-Man, Pirates of the Carribean and The Chronicles of Narnia.
 The film stars Hank Azaria, Sofia Vergara and Christina Ricci and is set for release later on this year.